gg0h/gg0h.github.io/_posts/2021-6-8-HackTheBox-Devel.md

 ---
 layout: post
-title: Hack The Box - Legacy
+title: Hack The Box - Devel
 ---

 This post is an overview of my time working through the box "Devel" found in [HackTheBox](https://www.hackthebox.eu)